TanStack/query/docs/framework/react/guides/render-optimizations.md

 - the `select` function itself changed referentially
 - `data` changed

 This means that an inlined `select` function, as shown above, will run on every render.
-To avoid this, you can wrap the `select` function in `useCallback`, or extract it so a stable function reference if it doesn't have any dependencies:
+To avoid this, you can wrap the `select` function in `useCallback`, or extract it to a stable function reference if it doesn't have any dependencies:

 ```js
 // wrapped in useCallback